Purdue-K-SW-Capstone/SharpShooter-Front/454P/code/README.md

 ## Codes
 ### Arduino
-- Arduino code is located in 'arduino/volumes/Arduino/ESPCounter'
+Arduino code is located in 'arduino/volumes/Arduino/ESPCounter'

-- Dockerfile for compiling the code is located in /arduino
+Dockerfile for compiling the code is located in /arduino

-- To compile the code, run the following command in /arduino
+To compile the code, run the following command in /arduino
 ```bash
 docker build -t arduino .
 ```

-- To run the docker image
+To run the docker image
 ```bash
 docker run -it --rm -v $PWD/volumes/Arduino:/Arduino arduino
 ```
-- Ctrl+C will stop the container
-- To compile the code, type in
+- To stop the container, type in
     ```bash
+    exit
+    ```
+- inside the container

+To compile the code, type in
+```bash
 arduino-cli compile --fqbn esp32:esp32:heltec_wifi_lora_32_V2 --verbose ESPCounter.ino
 ```
-- Inside the container, and the code in /volume/Arduino/ESPCounter will be compiled
+Inside the container, and the code in /volume/Arduino/ESPCounter will be compiled

-- To upload the code, the device must be connected to the computer, and device should be connected with docker
+To upload the code, the device must be connected to the computer, and device should be connected with docker

-- To connect the device with docker, for ubuntu, type in
+To connect the device with docker, for ubuntu, type in
 ```bash
 docker run -it --rm -v $PWD/volumes/Arduino:/Arduino --device=/dev/ttyUSB0 arduino
 ```